The Term Breech Trial

 Here is the long and the short of it.

-The long of it: Proponents of vaginal breech birth point out problems with the way the study was conducted.
+Long Explanation of Term Breech Trial: Proponents of vaginal breech birth point out problems with the way the study was conducted.
 First, the vaginal birth mothers were often attended by clinicians who were inexperienced and/or poorly trained in breech birth.
 Second, these babies were delivered in a breech-unfriendly manner.
 The mothers were not active during labor, were often induced, and/or used augmentation (pitocin) and epidurals.
 Critics says these common elements of hospital birth spell danger for breech birth.
 Third, of the babies who died or had problems, most seem unfairly categorized (see below).
 Knowledgeable caregivers experienced in vaginal breech birth claim that active, natural, drug-free birth with a trained and experienced caregiver is as safe or safer than a cesarean.

 According the the TBT, a breech baby born vaginally has an almost 5% combined risk of perinatal mortality (death during labor), neonatal mortality (death in the first 28 days) and serious morbidity (serious problems after birth, because of the birth).
 Unfortunately, such things as ‘drowsy’ or ‘hyperalert’ plus other conditions that subsided within hours of birth were counted as morbidity, so this percentage is not that useful.